 Step 1: Choose the type of commercial truck.
 Commercial trucks are available in all shapes and sizes, come with a wide variety of options and safety features, and can vary greatly in price.

-The first thing you should do when you decide to purchase a used commercial truck, is figure out exactly what kind of truck your business needs, so you can narrow your scope as you begin searching for the best used commercial trucks.
+The first thing you should do when you decide to purchase a used commercial truck, is figure out exactly what kind of truck your business needs, so you can narrow your scope as you begin searching for the best used commercial trucks, and for the presentation of your business, having your own business cards is a good choice for this.

 - Tip: If you are having a hard time deciding what commercial truck is right for you and your business, try asking some other local businesses what they use, or what they recommend.